FB pixel

 Rwandan authorities have disclosed that over a thousand schools now enjoy connectivity as the country’s digital acceleration project has gone past the halfway mark of its implementation.

-In a recent parliamentary briefing, the CEO of the Rwanda Information Society Authority (RISA), Innocent Bagamba Muhizi, explained the level of progress so far on the $200 million, New Times reports.
+In a recent parliamentary briefing, the CEO of the Rwanda Information Society Authority (RISA), Innocent Bagamba Muhizi, explained the level of progress so far on the $200 million project, New Times reports.
 Digital connectivity has been identified by experts as a major aspect that can drive African countries’ digital transformation efforts.

 Despite delays observed in the advancement of the project as indicated in a report of the country’s Auditor General, Muhizi said much ground has been covered with computers already provided for at 180 schools in parts of the country to support digital learning.